 0 commentaires

-A vitamin B12 deficiency can take years to become apparent.
-This health problem, more common than it seems, ultimately causes serious consequences on the body.
-It is often due to a vegan diet or absorption problems.
-Nutrimuscle tells you everything there is to know about a lack of vitamin B12, what the symptoms are and how to protect yourself from it.
+A vitamin B12 deficiency can take years to manifest.
+This health problem, more common than it seems, eventually leads to serious consequences for the body.
+It is often due to a vegan diet or absorption issues.

 What is vitamin B12?

-Vitamin B12 is an essential water-soluble vitamin .
+Vitamin B12 is an essential water-soluble vitamin.
 It is one of the 8 B vitamins and is also called cobalamin, due to its high concentration of cobalt.
-This vitamin is called “essential” because it cannot be synthesized by the body.
-It must be provided by an exogenous source, that is to say through food or supplementation.
+This vitamin is said to be "essential" because it cannot be synthesized by the body.
+It must necessarily be supplied by an exogenous source, i.e., through diet or supplementation.

-It is not possible to contract an excess of vitamin B12 , the latter being water-soluble, the excess is eliminated in the urine.
+It is not possible to contract an excess of vitamin B12; as it is water-soluble, the excess is eliminated in the urine.

-According to the 2021 ANSES report, the recommended intake of vitamin B12 is 4 µg/day.
-The human body can absorb 1 to 5 mcg of B12 per day.
+According to the 2021 ANSES report, the recommended daily intake of vitamin B12 is 4 µg/day.
+The human body can absorb 1 to 5 µg of B12 per day.

-This vitamin is mainly found in meat and little in dairy products.
-Vegetarians and vegans have higher than average vitamin B12 needs and are strongly encouraged to supplement.
+This vitamin is found mainly in meat and rarely in dairy products.
+Vegetarians and vegans have higher vitamin B12 needs than average and are strongly encouraged to supplement.

 Roles and benefits of vitamin B12

-Vitamin B12 is involved in several biological processes essential for the proper functioning of vital functions.
-Its roles are as follows:
+Vitamin B12 is involved in several essential biological processes for the proper functioning of vital functions.
+Its roles are:

 - It participates in the formation of red blood cells.
-These transport oxygen in our body, which preserves cardiovascular health.
+These transport oxygen throughout our body, which preserves cardiovascular health.

-- It allows the synthesis of DNA, essential for cell growth and division.
+- It allows for DNA synthesis, essential for cell growth and division.

-- It guarantees the normal functioning of energy metabolism
+- It ensures the normal functioning of energy metabolism.

 - It reduces fatigue and oxidative stress.